Select Page

 I think any of these models could work well.
 The subscription plan provides predictable recurring revenue but may have a higher barrier to entry.
 Pay per item or freemium keeps initial cost low and could drive adoption, but need volume to make profit.
 Would be happy to expand on any of these options!
 Let me know your thoughts.

-From there I can pick one of the business models and ask it to dig in even further, exposing even more possibilities.
+In an instant I’ve gone from being stuck to having an abundance of choices.
+And form here I can pick one of the suggested business models and ask it to dig in even further, exposing even more possibilities.

-Whatever model I finally choose, rather than just going with my usual response the AI itself has given me some insights into a model that I’ve either forgotten or simply never considered before and helped me to make solid choices before I’ve written a single word of the actual doc!
+Whatever model I finally choose to use, rather than just going with my usual response the AI itself has given me insights into a larger conceptual space I’ve either forgotten or simply never considered before and helped me to make solid choices before I’ve written a single word of the actual doc!

 And how did I get better at doing that?
 By asking the AI to help me do it.